BepInEx/bepinex-docs/articles/user_guide/installation/unity_il2cpp.md

 # Installing BepInEx on Il2Cpp Unity

 > [!IMPORTANT]
-> Currently Il2Cpp builds are only available via [Bleeding Edge](https://builds.bepis.io/projects/bepinex_be) builds!
-> Do not try using stable builds for Il2Cpp games.

-> [!IMPORTANT]
 > At the moment, Il2Cpp builds are available only for Windows and Wine.

 1. Download the correct version of BepInEx.